sequelize/sequelize/docs/instances.md

 ## Creating persistent instances

-While an instance created with `.build()` requires an explicit `.save()` call to be stored in the database&comma; `.create()` omits that requirement altogether and automatically stores your instance's data once called.
+While an instance created with `new` requires an explicit `.save()` call to be stored in the database&comma; `.create()` omits that requirement altogether and automatically stores your instance's data once called.

 ```js
 Task.create({ title: 'foo', description: 'bar', deadline: new Date() }).then(task => {